heyallnorahere/pancake/README.md

 After it sends signals to its motors, it then uses the feedback of velocities reported by aforementioned motors' encoders to determine the current velocity of each module.
-The data collected on each module is then uses to determine the linear and angular velocity of the entire robot in order to inform how it continues to control each module.
+The data collected on each module is then used to determine the linear and angular velocity of the entire robot in order to inform how it continues to control each module.
 All of this data is published back to the ROS message system for the `robot` and `client` nodes to use.